Organic Eprints frontpage

 Tung, Shih-Jui (2007) Interrelationships between consumers’ attitudes, behaviour toward organic food and dietary habits.
-Poster presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Poster at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary